How to Make Hand-Carved Rubber Stamps — Easy Step-by-Step Guide

 Can I use these diy postage stamps for mailing?

 While these diy postage stamps are fantastic for crafts, journaling, and decorating letters, they are not officially recognized by postal services for postage.
-They add a creative touch, but you'll still need official stamps for mailing.
+They add a creative and personal touch to your envelopes, making them visually appealing, but you will still need to affix official postage stamps for your mail to be processed and delivered.
+Think of these handmade stamps as decorative embellishments rather than functional postage, adding a unique flair to your correspondence that recipients are sure to appreciate.

 How do I clean my carved stamps?

-After inking, gently wipe your stamp with a damp cloth or a stamp cleaner.
-For stubborn ink, use a little mild soap and water, then pat dry thoroughly.
-Ensure the stamp is completely dry before storing.
+After inking, gently wipe your stamp with a damp cloth or a specialized stamp cleaner to remove excess ink.
+For stubborn ink that has dried into the carved lines, use a little mild soap and water, gently scrubbing with a soft brush if necessary, then pat dry thoroughly with a lint-free cloth.
+Ensure the stamp is completely dry before storing it to prevent mold or damage to the rubber.
+Proper cleaning will extend the life of your custom stamps and ensure crisp, clear prints for future use.

 Free: 10 Paper Crafts Anyone Can Make in 5 Minutes